TomasTobrman/FAV-Forge/README.md

 ![dhsd example](dhsd.gif)

 You do not need this data to run the modpack, but it is recommended for those who would like to enjoy visual experience on the official server to the fullest, as it provides pregenerated LODs of the spawn area in a 2500 block radius.

+# Reporting Issues

+It is possible that issues arise during gameplay.
+If you experience any unwanted behavior or would like to recommend a change or an addition into the modpack, you can discuss these issues in the [Issues](https://github.com/TomasTobrman/FAV-Forge/issues) tab.